Sayeem2004/LIT/README.md

 - 2020
   - Standard - 21/60 - 3 hours - Andrew Juang & Bryan Zhang & Mohammad Khan
   - Guts - 0/6 - 1 hour - Andrew Juang & Mohammad Khan
+## Ownership
+- Files in Problems were not made by me.
+- Files in Solutions were made by me and friends.